pan1kt/GamingTweaks/README.md

 `bcdedit /set tscsyncpolicy Legacy` <br/>
 `bcdedit /set x2apicpolicy enable` <br/>

-If you still see stuttering/problems, you can try changing useplatformtick or HPET (BIOS)
+If you still see stuttering/problems, you can try changing HPET (BIOS) to ON/OFF.
+Default is ON

 ## MSI-Mode

 MSI is Message Signaled-Based Interrupts, a faster and better method that replaces Windows Line-Based interrupt mode. <br/>
-**TL;DR** it makes your devices "faster" and improve latencys, better explanation soon.

-**Set everything that is not a "problematic" Sata into MSI-Mode**
+Some drivers default to using legacy pin-triggered interrupts, which are now emulated and are slower than using MSI.

+**Only set sata if you have sure its compatible, if you set it wrong you will BSOD** <br/>
+**KILLER Ethernet cards are reported to be bad with MSI-mode**

 ![MSI](/img/msi1.png)<br/>

-Old Sata drivers usually doesnt support MSI, check if your Sata is compatible.
-If you do this wrong you BSOD till format. <br/>
 You need to Affinity tool in PCI ISA Bridge and PCI CPU Host to make they appear in the list if you want.

 [Download MSI-mode utility v2](http://www.mediafire.com/file/2kkkvko7e75opce/MSI_util_v2.zip/file) <br/>